samedicorp/the-artificers-guild/index.md

 This is fine.
 We simply ask all members:

-*1. Share Knowledge*: If you know something about scripting that you can share, please do so.
+1. **Share Knowledge**: If you know something about scripting that you can share, please do so.
 If you can't share whole scripts, maybe you can share techniques and tips?
-*2. Help Each Other*: If a member of the guild needs help and you can give it, please do.
+2. **Help Each Other**: If a member of the guild needs help and you can give it, please do.
-*3. Be excellent to each other*: See also (1) and (2).
+3. **Be excellent to each other**: See also (1) and (2).